scottchiefbaker/ESP-WebOTA/README.md

 You will need to create a binary sketch image to upload.
 This is done in the Arduino IDE by going to the `Sketch` menu and selecting `Export compiled Binary`.

 Navigate to your ESP in a web browser to upload your binary image.
 Typical URLs are: http://esp-ota.local:8080/webota.

+You can also use Curl if you want to script your uploads from the CLI

+    curl -F "file=@MyImage.bin" http://esp-ota.local:8080/webota

 ## Based on